IterateMe/Garden_AuTomate_ESP8266/README.md

 ### This is a simple watering scheduler project based on a cheap ESP8266 that you can control from anywhere, thanks to Azure IoT Hub.

-<br> This project is the new iteration of my very first project computer science:
+<br> This project is the new iteration of my very first project in computer science:

 |              | First version | New Version |
 | ------------ | :-----------: | :---------: |